 Madi grew up in San Jose, California, where she spent a lot of time hiking along creeks with her grandpa and looking for snakes and animal carcasses in the field behind her house.
 After receiving her bachelor’s degree in Ecological, Evolutionary, and Organismal Biology from Chico State, she let her curiosity of the natural world guide her towards habitat restoration and conservation efforts in and around the Sierra Nevada.
 Most of her experience is in performing fuels reduction, prescribed burning, rare plant surveys, and wildlife monitoring.

-Madi started at the Feather River RCD as the Conservation Crew Lead in 2023, and is very excited to bring her growing skillset and energy to the 2024 field season.
-In her free time she enjoys biking, reading, dying her hair, identifying plants, and trying kinda hard to learn guitar.
+Madi started at the Feather River RCD as the Conservation Crew Lead in 2023, and is very excited to bring her growing skillset and energy into implementing the various projects the RCD takes on.
+In her free time she enjoys biking, reading, dying her hair, and identifying plants.

 Board Members